jeffconway/CS3716_Group2/README.txt

 	4. edit team brings you to the edit team menu

 Add team menu:
-	1. backn button to go back
+	1. back button to go back
 	2. enter name of team and submit to complete team

 Edit team menu: